 Two Schools of Thought on Fixing Liquid Damage

-It’s easy to drop your iPhone in the toilet, spill beer over your iPad, or get caught in the rain with your AirPods out.
+It’s easy to drop your iPhone in the toilet, spill a drink over your iPad, or get caught in the rain with your AirPods out.
 The difficult thing is knowing what to do when that happens.

 One group suggests sealing your device in a box with absorbent material, like silica gel or uncooked rice.
 The other group advises the opposite: leave it in the open to let a cool breeze dry it out.

-We can’t say objectively which technique is better without a crate-load of liquid damaged iPhones to test.
-There isn’t much evidence to go by and people from both sides of the fence claim their own technique is most effective.
+We can’t objectively say which technique is better without a crate-load of liquid-damaged iPhones to test.
+There isn’t much evidence to go by, and people from both sides of the fence claim their own technique is most effective.
+So, what does Apple say?

 Apple recommends you let wet devices dry in the open air.
 But if that feels insufficient, this article explains how to use silica gel to dry your wet iPhone, iPad, or AirPods instead.